cyab05/cyab05/README.md

 # About me

-### Recent graduate from the University of Washington with a BS in Physics and Astronomy
+### Post Bacc at the University of Washington with a BS in Physics and Astronomy

 - 🔭 I’m currently working on an AI assistant for Vera C. Rubin Observatory documentation at the University of Washington
 - 🌱 I’m currently learning how to use weaviate and RAG to tailer LLMs for specific use cases